koa-next/ts-clean/README.md

 ## Example

-- clean all js files built using typeScript in the current directory
+- clean all js files built using TypeScript in the current directory

 ```sh
 ts-clean
 ```

-- clean all js files built using typeScript in the app directory
+- clean all js files built using TypeScript in the app directory

 ```sh
 ts-clean -d app